holochain/holochain/docs/specs/src/hwp_2_overview.md

   well as links relating the post to other Entries (see below for definitions of Actions and Source Chain).

-3. Each instance of the Game is played on it's own Game Board which exists as a unique and independent network of Agents playing that Game, i.e. Games cannot interact with each other directly as all action in the system is only taken by Agents.
+3. Each instance of the Game is played on its own Game Board which exists as a unique and independent network of Agents playing that Game, i.e. Games cannot interact with each other directly as all action in the system is only taken by Agents.
 Note that Games can